ransonk/group-yelp-project/documentation/feature-list/README.md

         - Guest/demo login button ("click to login as guest")
             - Pre-made guest account
         - Customer signup/login
+        - Login / signup option if not logged in
+        - Profile link/icon when logged in
+        - If login / signup unsuccessful, show errors

     - Search / filters
         - Search by restaurant name